HLnames/hln_api_minting/README.md

 ) external payable;
 ```
 - The `msg.value` of this transaction must be equal to the `amountRequired` from the API response.
 - The `durationInYears` parameter is set by the client to determine the registration period.
-Setting as zero will revert.
+It defaults to 1 year.

 ## Referral System